evkx/evkx.github.io/content/models/peugot/308/E-308/_index.md

 ## Exterior

+The Peugot E-308, with dimensions of 4367 mm in length, 1852 mm in width, and 1441 mm in height, falls into the C-segment cars, also known as compact cars, strike a balance between size, performance, and affordability, making them versatile for a variety of drivers.
 You can choose between 6 different paint colors when ordering this model.
 Additionally, you can choose between 5 wheels with sizes from 17 to 18 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).